-Zantac is the most common brand name for the drug ranitidine hydrochloride, or ranitidine HCL.
+Zantac is the most common brand name for the drug ranitidine hydrochloride or ranitidine HCL.
 It was manufactured and sold by Sanofi in the United States.
 Before the FDA recalled all ranitidine products, generic ranitidine hydrochloride products were widely available from other manufacturers, including Apotex and Sandoz.

-Zantac (ranitidine) was given in various forms, including capsules, tablets and syrups, as well as injectables.
-Prescription Zantac oral tablets and capsules could be taken once or twice daily, with or without food as directed by a doctor.
+Zantac (ranitidine) was given in various forms, including capsules, tablets, and syrups, as well as injectables.
+Prescription Zantac oral tablets and capsules could be taken once or twice daily, with or without food, as directed by a doctor.
 Some patients were instructed to take Zantac up to 4 times a day.
 Ultimately, the exact dosage was based on the patient’s condition and responsiveness to treatment.

-Common side effects of Zantac include diarrhea, constipation and headache.
-Some patients reported dizziness, skin rash, nausea, vomiting, stomach cramps and drowsiness.
+Common side effects of Zantac include diarrhea, constipation, and headache.
+Some patients reported dizziness, skin rash, nausea, vomiting, stomach cramps, and drowsiness.
 In rare circumstances, especially among the elderly or those who were especially ill, there were reports of central nervous system issues (including depression and hallucinations), cardiovascular trouble (such as tachycardia), and issues impacting the liver and lungs.

-Overdosing on Zantac or other ranitidine products is very rare, but not impossible.
+Overdosing on Zantac or other ranitidine products is very rare but not impossible.
 Taking much more than the recommended dosage of prescription or OTC Zantac could build up dangerous levels of the drug in the body.
 Symptoms of a Zantac overdose typically include trouble walking and low blood pressure that results in dizziness or fainting.

 In September 2019, a probable carcinogen (a substance that could cause cancer) called NDMA was detected in ranitidine products, including Zantac.
 The FDA asked manufacturers to recall the drug and its generic forms pending investigation and urged consumers to seek other OTC alternatives.
-NDMA is commonly ingested in food and water, but not in levels expected to lead to an increased risk of cancer.
+NDMA is commonly ingested in food and water but not in levels expected to lead to an increased risk of cancer.
 In the instance of Zantac and other ranitidine products, the FDA was concerned about the impact of sustained, higher levels of exposure to the impurity.

-Additional testing confirmed that NDMA levels in ranitidine drugs like Zantac can increase over time, especially when stored at higher temperatures.
+Additional testing confirmed that NDMA levels in ranitidine drugs like Zantac could increase over time, especially when stored at higher temperatures.
 Ultimately, it was determined that NDMA impurities present in Zantac and other ranitidine products exceeded acceptable levels.
 In April 2020, the FDA requested a full market withdrawal of all ranitidine products in the United States.

-At the height of its popularity, Zantac became one of the world’s first ever drugs to top $1 billion in annual sales.
+At the height of its popularity, Zantac became one of the world’s first-ever drugs to top $1 billion in annual sales.
 By 2019, before the drug was recalled by the FDA, there were over 13 million active prescriptions in the United States alone.
 This suggests that doctors considered Zantac and its generic forms an extremely viable treatment for heartburn and gastrointestinal issues.
-However, once the probable carcinogen NDMA was linked to ranitidine products, prescriptions and over the counter availability of the drugs abruptly halted.
+However, once the probable carcinogen NDMA was linked to ranitidine products, prescriptions and over-the-counter availability of the drugs abruptly halted.

 Alternative Remedies for Heartburn & Acid Reflux

-There are many other ways to treat and prevent acid reflux, heartburn and other conditions that Zantac was used to address.
+There are many other ways to treat and prevent acid reflux, heartburn, and other conditions that Zantac was used to address.
 For example, lifestyle changes can go a long way.
 Stop smoking and drinking, as that decreases the esophagus’s ability to function properly.
 Proper diet and weight management are also key.

 These are just a few examples.
 The revelations about ranitidine products containing NDMA are recent.
 Litigation is just beginning, but it’s moving full steam ahead.
-There have been no settlements yet, but the bellweather cases mentioned above may be used to anticipate future settlement amounts.
+There have been no settlements yet, but the bellwether cases mentioned above may be used to anticipate future settlement amounts.

 For more information on Zantac, its recall by the FDA, and NDMA, visit these trusted resources: